anil-ai2/devops-cloud/ansible/ansible-workshop.md

     + remaining `5 internal servers` can be used as `inventory`

 #### Task1: setup/check environment of of 7 ubuntu servers
+* Wait until the environment is launched. __It will take about 5 minutes to launch the environment__
 * copy the IP/hostname of all the servers once the katacoda scenario has started.
 You will need them later
 * check the connectivity from `jumpserver` to all `internal servers`
 ```